 Most homeowners concern themselves primarily with temperature control in the spring.
-As the mercury rises, our air conditioners will be increasingly used, and no one can be faulted for focusing their attentions on the AC this spring.
+As the mercury rises, our air conditioners will be increasingly used, and no one can be faulted for focusing their attention on the AC this spring.
 But it’s not the only household concern this time of year.
-Germs, mold spores and other unwelcome visitors become increasingly common as allergy season begins, and if you’re not careful, they can wreak havoc on your home.
-Illnesses and colds will go up, and mold spores can create that damp, musty feeling that leads to a staleness in the home.
+Germs, mold spores, and other unwelcome visitors become increasingly common as allergy season begins, and if you’re not careful, they can wreak havoc on your home.
+Illnesses and colds will go up, and mold spores can create that damp, musty feeling that leads to staleness in the home.

 The good news is that you have an effective means of countering is with UV germicidal lights.
 How do they work and what kinds of benefits do they bring?
 We’ve provided a quick outline below.

 UV light, or ultraviolet light, can be found naturally in sunlight.
 It’s invisible to human eyes, beyond our ability to perceive, but we can feel its effects whenever we go outside: it’s what causes our skin to tan and burn.
 UV light bulbs emit light at a much lower level and are often used at rock concerts and amusement parks to make white clothes glow in the dark.
 (That’s the UV light interacting with chemicals in our laundry detergent.)

 At such levels, it’s perfectly safe for human beings and other multi-cellular organisms like pets.
 Germs and similar creepy-crawlies, however, have a much different reaction to it.
 Exposure to the light will either kill them instantly or fuse their DNA, rendering them incapable of replicating.
 That makes UV lights a safe and effective means of keeping your house free of illness.
 But how can you make the most effective use of it?